Q. What is meant by 'eyes on tower' imagery?

 Q. How can sitesee be utilised to determine tower loading?

-SiteSee is currently able to conduct 'change detection' of structures.
+SiteSee will soon be able to perform 'change detection' of structures.
 Examples of this could be mapping a site before and then after a natural disaster to accurately determine changes to fixtures etc (earthquakes, cyclones, storm damage etc).
-This technology is also applied to identifying theft of assets, the discovery of new fixtures on towers and even corrosion detection
+This technology is also applied to identifying theft of assets, the discovery of new fixtures on towers and even corrosion detection.